ARMmbed/mbed-os-5-docs/docs/tools/mbed_targets.md

 #### `detect_code`

 The `detect_code` contains four ASCII characters containing only hexadecimal values (A-F and 0-9).
 This code is the same for all platforms of the same type.
-For example, all K64F platforms have a detect_code of 0240. mbedls uses this to identify the platform.
-This field is not used anymore.
-Mbed-ls has its own database of detect codes: https://github.com/ARMmbed/mbed-ls/blob/master/mbed_lstools/platform_database.py#L45
+For example, all K64F platforms have a detect_code of 0240. `Mbed LS` uses this to identify the platform.
+This field is not used anymore. `Mbed LS` has its own database of detect codes: https://github.com/ARMmbed/mbed-ls/blob/master/mbed_lstools/platform_database.py#L45

 #### `OUTPUT_EXT`